Vimjas/vint/CONTROBUTING.markdown

 		$ pyenv local 2.7.8 3.4.1 pypy-2.4.0
 		$ tox

-	If you want to test by py.test or the default unittest module, you should add `vint/bin` to `$PATH` to make acceptance tests pass.
+	If you want to test by py.test, you should add `vint/bin` to `$PATH` to make acceptance tests pass.

 		$ pip install -r requirements.txt -r test-requirements.txt`

-	or

 		$ PATH="./bin:$PATH" py.test test`